Stripe’s self-serve data copy service allows you to copy customer and payment data from one Stripe account to another Stripe account in the Dashboard.

 If the recipient account is a Connect account that doesn’t have access to the Stripe Dashboard, reach out to your contact at the Platform to let them know you need a data copy.

-The Platform account owner, Admin, or Data Migration Specialist need to follow these steps to authorize and accept customer data from the sender after the sender shares it:
+The Platform account owner, Admin, or Data Migration Specialist need to authorize and accept customer data from the sender after the sender shares it.

 If your customers are stored in a Platform account that you don’t own, inform your contact at the Platform that you need a data copy.
 Direct them to follow the steps to share your customers with the recipient account.
 Platform accounts typically store customers for several unrelated Connected accounts.
 Make sure the Platform account shares only your customers, by following the steps to do a partial copy.